 Chalk paint makes getting the look and feel you want right on every project.
-Whether you are going for a pastel furniture theme for a baby’s room or breakfast nook or want to channel vintage Paris or old world dramatic New York, there is a color for every style.
-Annie Sloan’s line of paints come in over 30 colors all perfectly tuned to give you that perfect vintage feel no matter what color of the spectrum you decide to land.
+Whether you are going for a pastel furniture theme for a baby’s room or breakfast nook or want to channel vintage Paris or old-world dramatic New York, there is a color for every style.
+Annie Sloan’s line of paints comes in over 30 colors, all perfectly tuned to give you that perfect vintage feel no matter what color of the spectrum you decide to land.

 Choose from any one of these colors below:

 Annie Sloan Explains How to Choose Your Color

 Step 4: Prepare the Surface

 Once you have chosen your look and feel, picked out the perfect color, and gathered your supplies, it’s time to jump in and get started on your project!